Brigid grew up on a dairy farm in Denmark.

 After a good deal of thought and consideration and acquiring a lot of relevant expat information they decided they wanted it all and went off to have the jobs, the baby and the new life in Thailand.

-Other expats recommended The Good Mondays Society to them and so they managed - two months before their departure and four months before the birth of the baby - to establish two special family friendships.
+Other expats recommended The Global Natives Club to them and so they managed - two months before their departure and four months before the birth of the baby - to establish two special family friendships.

 All three families are still in Bangkok today and their kids attend kindergarten together.